Carte Goodwin

 Carte Patrick Goodwin (born February 27, 1974) is an American attorney and politician who served as a United States senator from West Virginia in 2010.
 A member of the Democratic Party, he was appointed by Governor Joe Manchin on July 16, 2010 to fill the vacancy created by the death of Robert Byrd.
 He chose not to seek election to finish Byrd’s unexpired term.
 Goodwin left office on November 15, 2010 when Manchin was sworn in after being elected to the Senate.

 Prior to his appointment as a United States senator, Goodwin served as Manchin's chief counsel.
 In 2008, he was named one of the "Ten Most Successful Young Executives in West Virginia" by Executive magazine.
 In 2010, Time named him one of the rising stars of American politics under 40, in their list of "40 under 40".
 After leaving the Senate, Goodwin joined the law firm of Frost Brown Todd.
 From 2011 to 2021, Goodwin served as a commissioner on the United States-China Economic and Security Review Commission.

 Early life and education

 Goodwin was born on February 27, 1974, to Ellen (née Gibson) and Stephen Patrick Goodwin, and was raised in rural Mount Alto, West Virginia.
 He comes from a prominent West Virginia political family.
 Goodwin's father chaired the West Virginia University board of directors.
 His uncle, Joseph Robert Goodwin, served as Chief Judge of the United States District Court for the Southern District of West Virginia.

 Goodwin graduated from Ripley High School in 1992, and graduated magna cum laude from Marietta College in 1996 where he earned a Bachelor of Arts in philosophy.
-In 1999 Goodwin earned his Juris Doctor from Emory University School of Law, graduating a member of the Order of the Coif.
+Goodwin then enrolled at Emory University School of Law.
+As a law student, he served as an executive notes and comments editor for the Emory International Law Review.
+In 1999, Goodwin earned his Juris Doctor from Emory, graduating a member of the Order of the Coif.